stack.yaml versus package.yaml versus a Cabal file¶

 mtl as a

-Should I check in generated cabal files?¶
+Should I check-in automatically generated Cabal files?¶

 Yes, you should.
-This recommendation was changed in issue #5210, please see the discussion there.
+This recommendation was changed in issue #5210.
+Please see the discussion there.